 Some Regional Water Board testimony distinguished between data that needs to be collected, versus data that needed to be reported, versus data that needed to be maintained on-site for inspection by a farmer.
-Additionally, the Panel emphasizes that reporting by growers and any data collection requirements should be coordinated by third-party coalitions where feasible, rather than having farmers report directly to the Regional Water Boards.
-The Panel agrees that grower coalitions should be strongly encouraged by Regional Water Boards.
-The Panel recommends strong, local, third-party participation in all regions for the administration of whatever program is put into place.
+Some speakers seemed to imply that as long as data were not reported, the cost to obtain that data would be small.
+The Panel believes that the cost and hassle of data collection for a farmer is similar whether it must be reported or not.